bajpaishubham/PS-BEAR/README.md

 # American Black PS-BEAR

 American Black PS-BEAR is a quick prototype built with the help of generative AI models.
-Although, the `Searcher` and `Solver` sections and hence the visible application does not use any generative AI models, subsequent versions and other PS-BEARs will be built mainly with the help of deterministic models but this branch will be mostly generative AI based.
+Although, the `Searcher` and `Solver` sections and hence the visible application does not use any generative AI models, subsequent versions and other PS-BEARs will be built mainly with the help of deterministic models but this branch will be mostly generative AI dependent.
 The application is live at [this url](https://psbear.streamlit.app/).

 **Note:** Default copyright laws apply, meaning that the repository owner retains all rights to the source code and no one may reproduce, distribute, or create derivative works from this work.